 With DNSSEC validation potentially moving to the end systems/applications, the number of resolvers and validators querying to the root servers might be growing; these figures will help distinguish various contributing factors to the potential increase of the number of DNS queries reaching the root server system.

 This set of metrics is marked as optional for a 3-year period following the acceptance and publication of this document by RSSAC.
-As experience grows with fine-grained reporting from many operational root-server instances these values can be phased in over this 3-year period.
-Additionally should experience show that these values provide little value overall, or constitutes a memory exhaustion attack upon monitoring infrastructure, an amendment should be issued by RSSAC to deprecate the documented collection of this data prior to the end of the 3-year period.
+As experience grows with fine-grained reporting from many operational root-server instances, these values can be phased in over this 3-year period.
+Additionally, should experience show that these values provide little value overall, or constitute a memory exhaustion attack upon monitoring infrastructure, an amendment should be issued by RSSAC to deprecate the documented collection of this data prior to the end of the 3-year period.

 3. Implementation Notes